tinytuis/tinytuis/projects/ttykit/README.md

 # TTYKit

-A tiny UI kit for the terminal.
+A TUI UI kit designed to make Linux terminals inviting for designers and new users.
-Reusable primitives (buttons, modals, progress bars) with switchable themes.
+Pre-styled primitives (buttons, modals, progress bars) with switchable themes.

 ## Install
 ```bash